GiorgosMandi/ED-dataset-merge/README.md

 # ED-dataset-merge

-This project goal is to merge four well-known Event-Detection datasets into one.
+This project's goal is to merge four well-known Event-Detection datasets into one.
 These datasets are the following:

   - [RAMS](https://nlp.jhu.edu/rams/)
   - [M2E2](https://github.com/limanling/m2e2)